|Nutrition Facts (per serving)|

-In a bowl, stir 1 tablespoon sugar, the lukewarm milk, 2 tablespoons melted butter and the salt until the sugar and salt are dissolved.
+In a large bowl, stir 1 tablespoon sugar, the lukewarm milk, 2 tablespoons melted butter and the salt until the sugar and salt have dissolved.

 Add the bubbling yeast mixture to the milk mixture and then add 2 1/4 cups flour, beating until a smooth dough forms.
-Add additional flour as necessary, until the dough can be formed into a soft ball.
+Add more flour as necessary, until the dough can be formed into a soft ball.

 Turn the dough out onto a lightly floured board and knead for 5 minutes.

 Lightly grease or spray a bowl and place the dough in it.
 Cover loosely and let the dough rise in a warm place until it has doubled, about 45 minutes.